mobile-swam/mobile-swam.github.io/README.md

 As can be observed, SWAP is a critical keyword for ensuring consistent and predictable app response time and app launch time in the mobile device environment when memory pressure is achieved.
 While OOM is a strategy for securing free memory without the user's permission, SWAP uses a temporary storage device to secure free memory without killing a process without the user's permission.
-SWAP, on the other hand, has structural issues with I/O thrashing and NAND speed.
+The conventional SWAP facility, on the other hand, has structural issues with thrashing and NAND speed.
 As a result, SWAP studies are critical for resolving these difficulties in mobile devices.

 ## Discussion Channel